EmbarkStudios/cargo-deny/docs/src/checks/licenses/README.md

 ### SPDX

 cargo-deny uses [SPDX license expressions][SPDX] as the source of truth for the license requirements of a crate.
-It should be noted however that cargo-deny does **not** (currently) exhaustively search the entirety of the source code for every crate to find every possible license that could be attributed to the crate as there are a ton of edge cases to that approach.
+Note however, that cargo-deny does **not** (currently) exhaustively search the entirety of the source code of every crate to find every possible license that could be attributed to the crate, as there are a ton of edge cases to that approach.

-cargo-deny rather assumes that each crate correctly defines its license requirements, but it also has a mechanism for manually specifying the license requirements for crates in the rare circumstances cargo-deny cannot be automatically obtained.
+cargo-deny rather assumes that each crate correctly defines its license requirements, but it provides a mechanism for manually specifying the license requirements for crates in the, from our experience, rare circumstance that they cannot be gathered automatically.

 ### Expression Source Precedence

 The source of the SPDX expression used to evaluate the crate by is obtained in the following order.

 1. If the crate in question has a [Clarification](cfg.md#the-clarify-field) applied to it, and the source file(s) in the crate's source still match, the expression from the clarification will be used.
-1. The [`license`][cargo-md]
-field from the crate's Cargo.toml manifest will be used if it exists.
+1. The [`license`][cargo-md] field from the crate's Cargo.toml manifest will be used if it exists.
-1. The [`license-file`][cargo-md]
-field, as well as **all** other `LICENSE(-*)?` files will be parsed to determine the SPDX license identifier, and then all of those identifiers will be joined with the `AND` operator, meaning that you must accept all of the licenses detected.
+1. The [`license-file`][cargo-md] field, as well as **all** other `LICENSE(-*)?` files will be parsed to determine the SPDX license identifier, and then all of those identifiers will be joined with the `AND` operator, meaning that you must accept **all** of the licenses detected.

 ### Evaluation Precedence